nitram1337/nitram1337/README.md

 <br />

-- 🔭 I’m currently working on a mobile app using Xamarin.Forms
+- 🔭 I’m currently working on a mobile app using Xamarin.Forms with a web API and a IdentityServer for Authentication
-- 🌱 I’m currently learning how to make login in Xamarin.Forms using the Oidc library and IdentityServer4
+- 🌱 I’m currently learning more and more about Xamarin.Forms while the current project progresses
-- 👯 I’m looking to collaborate on any exciting and instructive projects
+- 👯 I’m looking to collaborate on any exciting and instructive projects and love to learn, whether it is about .NET or any other great technology in general!
-- 🤔 I’m looking for help with different cool Xamarin.Forms technologies
 - 💬 Ask me about C#, Razor Pages, Blazor, MQTT/I2C/SPI etc., Embedded, .NET in general...
 - 📫 How to reach me: reach me on my LinkedIn profile<br /><br />

-## Some languages and frameworks i use:
+## Some of the stuff i know about and use:
 <br />
 <div align="center">
 <h3>Web and mobile:</h3>